Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 6. 2017: Mike Trout and Bryce Harper (324.2)

 Would we be doing this piece if they didn't show up on the list?
-Keep reading, though, because this ranking is only the jumping off point.
+Keep reading, though, because this ranking is only the jumping-off point.

 5. 2001: Sammy Sosa and Jason Giambi (324.4)